Is the UK leading on net zero?

 As the host of COP 26, the UK will be expected to set an example on sustainability.
 Our panel says the UK has a firm foundation of stewardship as it builds a framework for the future.39 minutes

+Geographic / Sector: Investments may be primarily concentrated in specific countries, geographical regions and/or industry sectors.
+This may mean that, in certain market conditions, the value of the portfolio may decrease whilst more broadly-invested portfolios might grow.
+Currency exchange: Changes in the relative values of different currencies may adversely affect the value of investments and any related income.
+Derivatives: The use of derivatives is not intended to increase the overall level of risk.
+However, the use of derivatives may still lead to large changes in value and includes the potential for large financial loss.
+A counterparty to a derivative transaction may fail to meet its obligations which may also lead to a financial loss.
 Equity investment: The value of equities (e.g. shares) and equity-related investments may vary according to company profits and future prospects as well as more general market factors.
 In the event of a company default (e.g. insolvency), the owners of their equity rank last in terms of any financial payment from that company.
+Concentrated portfolio: The portfolio invests in a relatively small number of individual holdings.
+This may mean wider fluctuations in value than more broadly invested portfolios.
+Commodity-related investment: Commodity prices can be extremely volatile and significant losses may be made.
 Emerging market (inc. China): These markets carry a higher risk of financial loss than more developed markets as they may have less developed legal, political, economic or other systems.
 Sustainable Strategies: Sustainable, impact or other sustainability-focused portfolios consider specific factors related to their strategies in assessing and selecting investments.
 As a result, they will exclude certain industries and companies that do not meet their criteria.
 This may result in their portfolios being substantially different from broader benchmarks or investment universes, which could in turn result in relative investment performance deviating significantly from the performance of the broader market.